Is your child starting school for the very first time?

-Busing will be offered for four and five-year-olds, based on Board policy through the Sudbury Student Services Consortium.
+Busing is offered for four and five-year-olds, based on Board policy through the Sudbury Student Services Consortium.
 To see if your child is eligible for busing, please contact the Consortium at 705.521.1234 or 1.877.225.1196.

 Transportation for the before and after school programs are not provided.